- This event has passed.

 COVID-19 put a spotlight on the critical need to build an infrastructure with policies in place that will appropriately address care on multiple fronts for care workers who provide the services we all need.

-Join AFN and EOF for a webinar on June 15 as we release a new report designed to deepen funders’ understanding of the intersectional/intergenerational issues related to the care economy.
-We’ll lift up key public policies while providing innovative strategies and opportunities for greater funder collaboration to build an equitable care infrastructure.
+During this webinar, AFN and EOF released a new report and video designed to deepen funders’ understanding of the intersectional/intergenerational issues related to the care economy and lift up key public policies and innovative strategies and opportunities for greater funder collaboration to build an equitable care infrastructure.

 - Anna Wadia, Ford Foundation